 Copyright & DMCA Policy

-Music-To-Sheet respects the intellectual property rights of others and expects our users to do the same.
-This Copyright Policy explains our procedures for handling copyright infringement claims, DMCA takedown notices, and repeat infringer enforcement.
+Music-To-Sheet respects the intellectual property rights of others and expects users of the App to do the same.
+This Copyright Policy explains how we handle copyright claims, our DMCA Safe Harbor procedures, and how we enforce our repeat infringer policy.

-Our designated agent for receiving notices of claimed copyright infringement is:
+Our designated agent to receive notices of claimed copyright infringement is:

 Email: dmca@musictosheet.com